dkelsey/python-flask-react-crud-example/README.md

 ## The App Components

-* A Mongodb database
+* A Mongodb database.

-* A python/flask API
+* A python/flask API.

-* A React frontend that integrates with Keycloak for
+* A React frontend App that integrates with Keycloak.

-* A Keacloak setup with a realm, a clent, and some users.
+* A Keycloak setup with a realm, a client, and some users.

 # Provisioning in OpenShift